jax-ml/jax/docs/301/remat.md

 * `f` is the primal function, used everywhere outside of rematerialized differentiation;
-* `f_fwd(policy, *args) -> (out, res)` runs on the forward pass *inside a rematerialized region*: it receives the ambient checkpoint policy, and decides what residuals (if any) to keep;
+* `f_fwd(policy, *args) -> (out, res)` runs on the forward pass *inside a rematerialized region*, and decides what residuals (if any) to keep (its first argument is the ambient checkpoint policy);
 * `f_rem(res, *args) -> (out, res2)` runs on the backward pass to
   rematerialize: given whatever `f_fwd` kept, plus the original arguments, it (re)computes the output and the residuals the backward rule needs;